 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Delstrigo may affect the way other medicines or products work, and other medicines or products may affect how Delstrigo works.
 Taking Delstrigo together with certain medicines or products may cause serious side effects.

 Delstrigo comes in tablet form.
 Each tablet contains:

 Take Delstrigo according to your health care provider’s instructions.
 Do not miss aof Delstrigo, and do not change your dose or stop taking Delstrigo without first talking with your health care provider.

 Take Delstrigo by mouth with or without food.
 Delstrigo is usually taken without other HIV medicines.

 If you also take the medicine rifabutin during treatment with Delstrigo, you may not have enough doravirine in your blood.
 (Doravirine is one of the medicines in Delstrigo.)
 Your health care provider will prescribe an additional of doravirine for you to take.
 Follow your health care provider’s instructions about when to take doravirine and how much to take.
 This is usually one tablet of doravirine about 12 hours after your last dose of Delstrigo.

-If you take too much Delstrigo, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Delstrigo, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 For more information on how to take Delstrigo, see the FDA drug label.